JanisLacis5/orderbook/README.md

 ## Current Progress & Future Work

 - [x] Implement core backend for the orderbook.
 That includes bid and ask sides, order types, order placement.
-- [ ] Implement a matching engine that matches orders by price-time priority.
+- [x] Implement a matching engine that matches orders by price-time priority.
+- [ ] Generate unit and integration tests to prevent bugs
 - [ ] Simulate lots of participants to test how the engine performs with a lot of interactions per second.
 Fill out the [benchmarks](#benchmarks) section of this README
 - [ ] Create frontend that interacts with the public API from the backend to place orders, see depth of market and